 The Student Appeals Board is comprised of the Grievance Officer, who serves as chair; three faculty members; two students; and three non-voting members who are the Vice President for Student Services, Vice President for Academic Affairs, and a college counselor.
 The faculty members are appointed by the College President, for three-year staggered terms, on recommendation of the President of the Faculty Organization.
 The student members are appointed by the Student Senate to serve a one-year term.
 In addition, an alternate faculty person and Senate member will be appointed by their respective organizations.
 In the event the regular member is unable to attend and a quorum is needed, the alternate will be expected to attend, and have full discussion and voting privileges.
 Non-voting members may designate substitutes, as long as the substitute does not have a role in the preceding complaint process or a conflict of interest.
 Any voting member attending a specific hearing must be in attendance for all presentations and discussions in order to cast a vote.
 The Student Appeals Board meets as needed (at the discretion of the Chair) to hear appeals and to conduct relevant Code of Conduct business.

 Respondent is the College Department or person (i.e., Vice President for Student Services, Director of Judicial Affairs, etc.) responsible for the decision which is being appealed.

 Expulsion is the removal of a student from college for more than ten days due to behavioral (non-academic) misconduct.

 If the sanction being appealed to the Student Appeals Board is expulsion, the student shall have the right to a full due process hearing pursuant to the rules governing contested case hearings before the Student Appeals Board.
-These rules are available from the Vice President for Student Affairs.
+These rules are available from the Vice President for Student Services.